A place to share thoughts and ideas about Dungeons and Dragons

 Next Level Goal: This is how many experience points you need to advance to the next level.
 Refer to the table in the PHB.
 You need 300 points to advance from first level to second level.

-Name: This is your Character’s name.
+Character Name: This is he name you give to your character.
 If you can’t think of a name ask the DM for advice.
-Whatever name you enter here will also be entered on all of the other sheets.
+Enter the name you put here in the same box on all of the other sheets.

 Race: Enter your character’s race here.
-The Player’s Handbook (PHB) contains information for all of the standard races; Dwarf, Elf, Halfling, Human, Dragonborn, Gnome, Half-Elf, Half-Orc, or Tiefling.
+The Player’s Handbook (PHB) contains information for all of the standard races; Dwarf, Elf, Halfling, Human, Dragonborn, Gnome, Half-Elf, Half-Orc, and Tiefling.
 Check with the DM first, he may not have all these races in his campaign world, or he may allow races from other sources.

 Alignment: Your character can be any alignment you choose but your DM may not allow evil aligned player characters.
 The possible alignments are: Lawful good (LG), Neutral good (NG), Chaotic good (CG), Lawful neutral (LN), Neutral (N), Chaotic neutral (CN), Lawful evil (LE), Neutral evil (NE), and Chaotic evil (CE).

 Level: This is your character’s current level.
-You start out at level 1.
+You typically start out at level 1.
 A character’s level can never exceed 20.
 If filling this out on your computer, many of the fields on the sheet will be filled in when you enter a number here.
 If using the Multiclass Character Sheet you will enter this information on page 4.
 For multi-class characters, the number in this box is the total of all levels in all of your classes.

 Size: This depends on your character’s race.
 Gnomes and Halflings are small (S), all other standard races are medium (M).

 Adjustment to Speed: Enter any adjustments that need to be made to your base speed into the grey shaded area inside the boot.
 For instance if your character is wearing heavy armor, and his strength score is less than the minimum listed for that armor, his speed is adjusted by -10.
 Add this number to your base speed to determine your adjusted speed.

 Initiative adjustment: If some feature of the game grants your character a bonus to his initiative modifier (for example the “alert” feat gives you a +5 bonus to initiative) you can enter a number on the grey shaded area to the left of the word “Dex” below the initiative box.
 Add this number to your initiative modifier.